detailyang/lua-resty-cors/README.md

 Usage
 ====
-It shoule be placed on the nginx output header phase.
-In OpenResty it should be header_filter_by_lua\*.
-The config shoule be like as the following:
+It shoule be placed on the nginx init phase and run at header phase as the following:

 ```bash